 Italian Tomato-Basil Stuffed Zucchini

-Italian Tomato-Basil Stuffed Zucchini is a light, low-carb summer dinner.
-Easy and so satisfying!
+Italian Tomato-Basil Stuffed Zucchini is a light and low-carb, gluten-free summer dinner recipe.
+Simple and satisfying.

 - 2 medium-sized zucchini (about 10oz each)